hupili/engg4030/src/t2-hadoop/index.md

 Are you sure you want to continue connecting (yes/no)? yes
 ```

-You will see you re-loggged-in the same machine.
+You will find that you re-loggged-in the same machine.
 A new shell is allocated.
 Remember to `exit` after the test.
 The first time to SSH to a machine,